Can AMLO Deliver on His Vision for Mexico’s Future?

 Domestic Policies

-With no real political opposition and a press that regularly caves to pressure, AMLO is in the driver’s seat when it comes to pushing forward with a range of policies that his supporters call progressive and his critics say could reverse the country’s economic gains.
-While his economic policies have dominated most discussions, he has already moved to fulfill a campaign promise to undo his predecessor’s education reform and more recently his energy reforms.
-He has also taken steps to address rampant corruption, with mixed results.
+With no real political opposition and a press that regularly caves to pressure, AMLO has been in the driver’s seat when it comes to pushing forward with a range of policies that his supporters call progressive and his critics say could reverse the country’s economic gains.
+While his economic policies have dominated most discussions, he has also fulfilled a campaign promise to undo his predecessor’s education reform and more recently his energy reforms.
+Now all eyes are on this year’s election and what it means for AMLO’s legacy.

 Drug War and Violence